-3 Do the types of claims that shareholders can bring differ depending on whether the corporations involved in the M&A transaction are publicly traded or privately held?
+Do the types of claims that shareholders can bring differ depending on whether the corporations involved in the M&A transaction are publicly traded or privately held?

 Yes, there are several stipulations that only apply to listed stock corporations.
-Some of the above-mentioned main claims - for example, the obligation of the management board to disclose insider information in accordance with the Securities Trading Act (see in detail questions 1 and 2) or claims for compensation after a squeeze-out - only apply to publicly listed stock companies.
+Some of the above-mentioned main claims - for example, the obligation of the management board to disclose insider information in accordance with the Securities Trading Act (see in detail questions 1 and 2) - only apply to publicly listed stock companies.